apache/cloudstack-www/README.md

 NOTE: The content of the `build` directory needs to be copied to the `content` in the `asf-site` branch for the site to be served properly; If you use the `build.sh` script, this step is already taken care of.

 ## Step by Step
-* Fork this repository to your Github account: `<your_github_user>`.
+* Fork this repository to your GitHub account: `<your_github_user>`.
 To do that, navigate to `https://github.com/apache/cloudstack-www` and click `fork` in the top right corner of the page.
 * Then, clone your fork to your local workstation: `git clone git@github.com:<your_github_user>/cloudstack-www.git`
-* Cloning this way will make your Github fork the `origin` remote.
+* Cloning this way will make your GitHub fork the `origin` remote.
 * `cd cloudstack-www`
 * Add the official repo as the `upstream` remote: `git remote add upstream git@github.com:apache/cloudstack-www.git`